angular/angular-ja/adev-ja/src/content/guide/signals/linked-signal.en.md

 The `source` can be any signal, such as a `computed` or component `input`.
 When the value of `source` changes, `linkedSignal` updates its value to the result of the provided `computation`.

 The `computation` is a function that receives the new value of `source` and a `previous` object.
 The `previous` object has two properties— `previous.source` is the previous value of `source`, and `previous.value` is the previous result of the `computation`.
 You can use these previous values to decide the new result of the computation.

+HELPFUL: When using the `previous` parameter, it is necessary to provide the generic type arguments of `linkedSignal` explicitly.
+The first generic type corresponds with the type of `source` and the second generic type determines the output type of `computation`.

 ## Custom equality comparison